 - What is packed in will need to be packed out

-- Firewood - Voyageurs Park reccomends people to collect dead and downed wood or purchase from an approved vendor in the area.
+- For firewood, Voyageurs Park only allows visitors to collect dead and downed wood or purchase from an approved vendor in the area.

 - Obey all closure signs